National Lottery (Ireland): Plus

 In June 2007, the National Lottery introduced "Plus," an add-on to the main EuroMillions game available only to Irish players.
 For an extra €1 per line, players can enter their five main EuroMillions numbers in an additional draw for a fixed, non-rolling jackpot of €500,000.
 Players can also win fixed prizes of €2,000 for a Match-4 and €20 for a Match-3.
 The odds of winning the Plus jackpot are 1 in 2,118,760.

+EuroDreams

+In October 2023, the National Lottery launched EuroDreams, a joint venture with the lotteries of seven other European countries—Austria, Belgium, France, Luxembourg, Portugal, Spain, and Switzerland.
+The National Lottery's first annuity-style game, EuroDreams features a top prize of €20,000 per month for 30 years.
+Players choose six numbers from 1 to 40 and a "Dream Number" from 1 to 5.
+Players who match all winning numbers, including the Dream Number, win the top prize; players who match the first six numbers, but not the Dream Number, win the second-tier prize of €2,000 per month for 5 years.
+Cash prizes ranging from around €100 to around €2.50 are paid for a Match-5, Match-4, Match-3, or Match-2.

+EuroDreams tickets first went on sale on 30 October 2023, at a cost of €2.50 per line, with the first draw held on 6 November.
+Draws are held in Paris on Mondays and Thursdays at 9:00 p.m. local time (8:00 p.m.
+Irish time).
+An annuity prize may be paid only to an individual, not to a syndicate; if an annuity winner dies before the payment period concludes, the remaining outstanding amount will be paid as a lump sum to his or her estate.
+The odds of winning the EuroDreams top prize are 1 in 19,191,900.

 Daily Million

 In September 2012, the National Lottery introduced Daily Million to replace both Monday Million (a former draw game with prizes up to €1 million, held once weekly on Monday nights) and All or Nothing (a former daily draw game with prizes up to €500,000).
-A 6/39 lottery drawing with a fixed, non-rolling jackpot of €1 million, Daily Million takes place twice every day, including weekends and bank holidays.
-It costs €1 per line to play.
-For an extra €0.50 per line, players can play Daily Million Plus for a top prize of €500,000.
-Draws take place at 2 p.m. and 9 p.m. each day at the National Lottery Headquarters under the supervision of independent observers and National Lottery personnel.
+A 6/39 lottery drawing with a fixed, non-rolling jackpot of €1 million, Daily Million took place once each day until April 2016.
+From that point, two draws have been held each day.
+Daily Million costs €1 per line to play.
+For an extra €0.50 per line, players can also play Daily Million Plus for a top prize of €500,000.
+Draws take place at 2 p.m. and 9 p.m. each day, including weekends and bank holidays.
 The odds of winning the Daily Million and Daily Million Plus jackpots are 1 in 3,262,623.